Up to 50% off sofas & mattresses — limited‑time deals.

 What seat depth is safest for mixed-height households?

-Usually medium depth, because it is easier to share across different body sizes.
+Usually medium depth, because it is the easiest range to share across different body sizes.

 Should I buy a very low sofa if I have knee pain?